OctoD/godot_gameplay_attributes/README.md

 An `Attribute` has a name, an initial value, a minimum value, and a maximum value.

-The proper way to define your attributes, is to create your own custom resources that inherit from `Attribute` base class.
+The proper way to define your attributes, is to create your own custom resources as scripts that inherit from `Attribute` base class.
 This way you can define your attribute, and use latter in your attribute sets.

 An `AttributeSet` is a set of predefined attributes that can be used to define the attributes of an object in the game, like a character, an enemy, or any other object that has attributes.